microsoft/DevSkim/DevSkim-VSCode-Plugin/README.md

 ## Building

-First install dependencies
+In order to build you will need the latest .NET Core SDK as well as the appropriate version of node.js.

-`npm run setup`
+### Build Extension

-Then run the script to pack the extension, this will pack the rules and build the .NET binary to be called by the extension.
+You can build the vsix directly with npm:
 `npm run pack-ext`

-## Debugging
+### Debugging
 To debug the code in vscode, you can use the `Client and Server` task that is defined.
 You will first need to setup the environment and build:

 `npm run setup`